JimmyKenMerchant/jimmy-codeviewer/README.txt

 a.
 Shortcodes: [init_spansearch], [spansearch] and [spansearch_all] to change the text color and other styles. [divsearch] to change the row styles.

 b.
-JavaSctipt: spanSearch and its family, the engine to provide the above shortcodes to function.
+JavaSctipt: 'spanSearch' and its family, the engine to provide the above shortcodes to function.

 = Copyright =